han18/JavaScript-Web-ApplicationSBA308A/README.md

 This API did not require any API key or Tokens

-used multiple design structure
+used multiple design implementing

-created another JS "fetch.js" as a ready base function to check out other APIs the fetch.js file exports the function
+created another JS file "fetch.js" as a ready base function to check out other APIs the and to exports data